total-typescript/beginners-typescript-tutorial/notes/FUTURE.md

 ## Things to add

-- any vs unknown (use casting an error in a catch block as an example)
-- intersection types
 - classes
-- interface extends
 - Omit, Partial, Pick, Required, Record (object-based utility types)
 - ReadonlyArray
-- typeof narrowing
-- instanceof narrowing
-- limits of typeof narrowing (unknown and object)

 ## Things NOT to add

 These things are out-of-scope, or will be included in other modules

+- limits of typeof narrowing (unknown and object)
 - Type predicates
 - Using external libraries and @types
 - discriminated unions